 Money Wasted In City Traffic: The ‘Social’ Cost of Urban Immobility [INFOGRAPHIC]

-At a whopping $60 billion, traffic congestion cost in highly urban American cities could have very well swapped for the price of delivering basic social services to middle and low-income Americans.
+At a whopping $60 billion, the surprising costs of traffic congestion in highly urban American cities could have very well swapped for the price of delivering basic social services to middle and low-income Americans.
 The hefty cost of congestion is looming to be among the most pressing challenges faced by first world economies, with equivalent social costs to boot.

-“Stuck in City Traffic: Counting the ‘Social’ Cost of Urban Immobility” is a timely infographic that provides a meaningful comprehension of the cost of urban traffic congestion by presenting how all these wasted money could have filled the gaps where social service delivery tapers off.
+“Stuck in City Traffic: Counting the ‘Social’ Cost of Urban Immobility” is a timely infographic that provides a meaningful picture of what is the impact of the cost of urban traffic congestion on our lives by presenting how all these wasted money could have filled the gaps where social service delivery tapers off.

 Embed This Image On Your Site (copy code below):